 A common question asked by cat owners is “what does a wet nose on a cat mean” given that, as humans, our noses remain dry all the time.
 Plus, as cat owners are quite rightly obsessed with their cats, it’s natural to be concerned about something that we don’t fully understand.

 In this article, we answer why do cats noses get wet and whether it can be the sign of something more sinister happening.
-By arming yourself with all the information you can about the health of your cat, we can minimize the amount of unnecessary trips to the vet, or ensure that you seek healthcare advice immediately when needed.
-For, while on occasion, a cat’s nose is wet simply because it has been dipped into the water bowl, there can be times that the status of your cat’s nose is a signal that your cat needs a check up.
+By arming yourself with all the information about the health of your cat, you can minimize the number of unnecessary trips to the vet, or ensure that you seek healthcare advice immediately when needed.
+For, while on occasion, a cat’s nose is wet simply because it has been dipped into the water bowl, there can be times that the status of your cat’s nose is a signal that they need a vet check-up.

 Should A Cat’s Nose Be Wet?

 The short answer to should a cat’s nose be wet, is yes it can be wet without causing any real concern.
 It is totally natural for a cat’s nose to be wet as it can be down to moisture coming out of the glands and ducts around their nostrils.
-There is a rhinarium which has sweat glands near the nostrils.
-This causes sweat to catch on a cat’s nose which is why it becomes wet.
-They sweat as a means to stay cool – much like humans.
+There is a rhinarium that has sweat glands near the nostrils, causing sweat to catch on a cat’s nose and making it look wet.
+Cats sweat as a means to stay cool – much like humans.
 Additionally, there are tear ducts near the nostrils too which can secrete moisture making the nose wet.

 Finally, a cat can have a wet – and dry – nose due to grooming themselves.
-The moisture during grooming comes from the saliva on their tongue and is one of the most common reasons if your cat has a wet nose appearance.
+The moisture during grooming comes from the saliva on their tongue and is one of the most common reasons for your kitty’s wet nose appearance.

 However, if you think your cat has a very, very wet nose, you may want to keep an eye out for a number of other things before taking them to the vet to ensure they are healthy.
 Firstly, it is not common for a cat’s nose to be wet all day long.
 If this is the case, consider whether your cat is also displaying signs that he or she is suffering from a cold.
 This means that your cat’s nose will almost be dripping with liquid and nasal secretions.
 You will most likely see your cat coughing on occasion too.
 Sneezing is another obvious sign that your cat is suffering from some sort of bacterial or viral infection in their chest.